AlexVCS/draft-hub/README.md

 ## About

 Find draft prospects and learn more about them.
-Write scout reports and see their game and season stats.
+Write scout reports and see highlights from their games.

 ## Screenshots